Genez-io/genez-io.github.io/content/_index.md

 ---
-title: 'The easiest way to write, deploy and use a serverless API'
+title: 'Write and host your serverless app'
 date: 2019-02-22
 leadTitle: "The easiest way to write and host a serverless application"
 leadSubTitle: "MOVED INLINE"